fl4p/fugu-mppt-firmware/README.md

 * `Sensor`: Represents a physical sensor with running statistics (average, variance)
 * `VirtualSensor`: A sensor with computed values.
 Also comes with running stats.
 * `AsyncADC`: Abstract interface for asynchronous (non-blocking) ADC implementation

+Asynchronous here means that we request a sample from the ADC and continue code execution while the conversion is happening.
+This improves average CPU utilization and other things can run smoothly even with a slow ADC.

 # MPPT Algorithm